 Marcel, a card-carrying pessimist, prophesied the demise of mechanical watches and decided not to send Paul to watchmaking school in Switzerland.
-In 1957 Paul started work at the Clarks shoe company in Somerset, England.
+In 1957 Paul started work as a “student trainee” at the Clarks shoe company in Somerset, England.

-In time he became an experienced export salesman specialising in industrial materials, with a couple of languages as well as the English and French he had grown up with.
+In time he became an experienced export salesman specialising in industrial materials, with a couple of languages in addition to the English and French he had grown up with.
 For a very short time in the 1970s his “territory” was (in theory!) from Norway to Cape Town and east to the (Soviet) Russian border.

 In 1977 he was “headhunted” by the watch and clock makers, Junghans, of Schramberg Germany, as Export Director of their OEM Division, but returned to England, and the Clark Group, a couple of years later.

 Having worked for several companies (including three terms with Clarks) he started his own business in 1990 selling materials, components and technology to the shoe and related industries, and to foot health professionals.
+During that time he added the USA, India and the far east to his travel destinations.
 He got lucky and was able to retire in 2003.